Universal credit: Claim conditions

 You cannot claim UC if you are a person ‘subject to immigration control’.

 More detailed information can be found in the ADM Chapter C1 which covers the ‘in Great Britain’ requirement.

 To meet the financial conditions a single claim must not have capital above a certain level (see further our capital limits section) and their income must be low enough so that the amount of UC payable is not below the set minimum amount, currently one penny (see Advice for decision makers, E1153).

 To meet the financial conditions a couple must not have combined capital that is above a certain level (see further our capital limits section) and their combined income must be low enough so that the amount of UC payable is not below the set minimum amount.

-From 3 August 2015, entitlement to UC does not arise for the first 7 days following a claim if:
+Before then, between 3 August 2015 and 14 February 2018, entitlement to UC did not arise for the first 7 days following a claim if: